No, Obama did not keep 33 million pages of his administration’s records

 The Washington Post reported that the FBI searched the home to look for “documents related to nuclear weapons,” among other items.

-In response to the search, Trump claimed in a statement that former President Barack Obama “kept 33 million pages of documents, much of them classified.”
+In response to the search, Trump claimed in a statement that has since been deleted that former President Barack Obama “kept 33 million pages of documents, much of them classified.”

-A VERIFY reader also sent us a screenshot of another Trump statement where he claimed that the records were taken to Chicago under promises to “digitize them and put them online,” but “zero pages have been digitized and disclosed.”
+A VERIFY reader also sent us a screenshot of another Trump statement where he claimed that 30 million pages of records were taken to Chicago under promises to “digitize them and put them online,” but “zero pages have been digitized and disclosed.”

 THE QUESTION